 - Refuelling times – as a courier, time is money and having to wait for hours to charge your vehicle isn’t really an option, you need to fill and go.
 However, the recent deal struck between ChargePoint Services and the Motor Fuel Group will see a further 400 fast charge points installed in petrol stations which will mean this too is a declining issue.

 Courier Insurance: More Or Less?

 Courier insurance costs are a big concern for any courier company or courier driver.
 Presently, given the newness of the electric van insurance market, quotes are slightly higher than for standard courier van insurance.
 That said as adoption grows and more insures offer policies, these costs will come down.
-The best thing to do if you are considering getting an electric vehicle and would like an electric courier insurance quote, is talk to us.
+The best thing to do if you are considering getting an electric vehicle and would like an electric courier insurance quote is to talk to Coversure Redditch.

 Diesels Are Dead: Long Live Electric Courier Vehicles?